Abecedar: Main characteristics of the Abecedar

 The alphabet used in the Abecedar with IPA equivalents:

 The book also includes a section about grammar.
 All the material is supported by corresponding texts extracted and inspired by the daily life of the people for better understanding and learning.
-In the second edition of the book, besides the old version, the new version of the book used explanations and texts written in the Macedonian Cyrillic alphabet.
+In the second edition of the book, besides the old version, the new version of the book used explanations and texts written in the Macedonian alphabet.